automorphism88/gentoo-overlay/README.md

 See https://www.cryfs.org

 sys-kernel/amdstaging-sources
-Linux kernel based on the amd-staging-4.9 git tree with DC/DAL support in the AMDGPU driver, plus the latest 4.9.x patch from kernel.org (using M-Bab's git tree, found at https://github.com/M-Bab/linux-kernel-amdgpu), and the other patches from gentoo-sources (optional, controlled by USE flags).
+Linux kernel based on the amd-staging git tree with DC/DAL support in the AMDGPU driver, plus the latest 4.9.x patch from kernel.org and the other patches from gentoo-sources (optional, controlled by USE flags).

+sys-kernel/mbab-sources
+Linux kernel based on M-Bab's git tree (found at https://github.com/M-Bab/linux-kernel-amdgpu) with the DC/DAL support from the amd-staging kernel.

 virtual/linux-sources
-Modified to accept sys-kernel/amdstaging-sources as a dependency
+Modified to accept sys-kernel/amdstaging-sources or sys-kernel/mbab-sources
+as a dependency

 x11-base/xorg-drivers and x11-base/xorg-server
 Xorg version 1.17.4 for use with x11-drivers/ati-drivers (previously removed